premiumrich/OpenAPI/README.md

 # Trulioo OpenAPI SDK Generator

-To effectively maintain support of SDKs across multiple languages, we use OpenAPI Generator to automatically create API and model classes based on our OpenAPI 3.0 specification.
+To effectively maintain support of our SDKs across multiple languages, we use OpenAPI Generator to automatically create API and model classes based on our OpenAPI 3.0 specification.

 Please read [OpenAPI SDK Generation](https://trulioo.atlassian.net/wiki/spaces/RDT/pages/1884848801/OpenAPI+SDK+Generation) for documentation about the project, development process, project structure, CI/CD pipelines, etc.